jvcolias/ChoiceModelR/cran-comments.md

       Status: 200
       Message: OK

-> On windows-x86_64-devel (r-devel), ubuntu-gcc-release (r-release), fedora-clang-devel (r-devel) checking for non-standard things in the check directory ...
-NOTE Found the following files/directories:
-    'RBetas.csv' 'RLH.csv' 'RLog.txt' 'restart.txt'

-[The four files mentioned in the note are saved by the choicemodelr function into the current working directory.
-These files include model outputs (RBetas.csv’ ‘RLH.csv’), a log file (‘RLog.txt’), and parameters needed for restarting the model algorithm at a later date (‘restart.txt’).]

 > On windows-x86_64-devel (r-devel)
   checking for detritus in the temp directory ...
 NOTE Found the following files/directories:
     'lastMiKTeXException'

-    [I have no comment about his note.]
+[I have no comment about this note.]

-0 errors v | 0 warnings v | 3 notes x
+0 errors v | 0 warnings v | 2 notes x